-Dethatching centipede grass is necessary to lower its vulnerability to extreme temperatures, drought, and diseases.
+Dethatching centipede grass lowers its vulnerability to extreme temperatures, drought, and diseases.
 However, it should be done with caution, as aggressive dethatching tools can cause excessive turf injury or even die back.
-Dethatching centipede grass is best done by use of a hand/power rake, vertical lawnmower, and biological dethatching liquid.
+Dethatching centipede grass is best done by hand/power rake, vertical lawnmower, and biological dethatching liquid.

 Here’s how to manage thatch to make your centipede grass lawn the best version of itself.